Housing trust funds a viable, but often unused, way to address affordability in Northwest Arkansas, experts say

-Editor's note: This is the second of a three-part series exploring possible solutions to increase affordable housing in Northwest Arkansas.

-Trust funds could provide a pot of money for developers and residents to use to alleviate housing costs, but they need an ongoing, dedicated source of money.
+Trust funds could provide a pot of money for developers and residents to use to alleviate housing costs in Arkansas, but they need an ongoing, dedicated source of money.

-A housing trust fund can be used to subsidize the cost of construction, renovate dilapidated homes or assist with deposits, but no city in Arkansas has created one.
+Housing trust funds can be used to subsidize the cost of construction, renovate dilapidated homes or assist with deposits, but no city in Arkansas has created one.

 Home costs and rental rates are exceeding the growth of household incomes in Northwest Arkansas, according to the 2019 Our Housing Future report from the Walton Family Foundation.
 The report outlines a number of strategies to tackle the affordability issue.